MitkoDG/vachev-test-task/README.md

-# Build from a picture task
+# Task - Build from a picture

 [**Demo of the React App**](https://vachev-task.dimitargegov.com/)